Community Sessions on City of Yarra 2018 Budget

 As of February 1st there is no date for the council officers recommendation to approve or reject the plans so objections are in principle still open.

 Permit number: PLN17/068

-The Piedimonte's Page has a copy of a facebook post courtesy of Councillor Misha Coleman on the process to acquire the Scotchmer Street end of the bluestone laneway beside the Piedimonte's loading bay.
+The Piedimonte's Page has notes on objecting to the current plans, as well as the council process to acquire the laneway beside the current loading bay.

 ** Piedimonte's Planning Application **

 Objections still open - when I last checked :-)

 THE CITY OF YARRA HAVE BEEN QUOTED AS SAYING THE DECISION WILL HAPPEN IN THE NEW YEAR.
 IN THAT CASE FOLKS HAVE UNTIL AT LEAST THE END OF THE YEAR TO OBJECT.

 Want to go straight to the example objections prepared by the Piedimontes resident group - Orange button above.

 For more information go to the Piemonte's Page - Orange button above or the Piedimontes tab in the menu.